albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

    $ ./gradlew clean integrationTest
    ```

-   The test will still fail, but for a new reason.
+   The test will still fail, but for a different reason.

    ```bash
    $ open "build/reports/tests/integrationTest/classes/demo.boot.JpaContactUsServiceMultiDeleteTest.html"